aqaPayam/NakhBot/docs/domain/04-relationships.md

 ### User and DataRetentionRecord

-* User has many DataRetentionRecords.
+* User can have many DataRetentionRecords.
 * DataRetentionRecord belongs to one User.

-Used after account deletion.
+Used after account deletion only for safety, abuse prevention, moderation, restriction/ban enforcement, and required safety evidence.

+DataRetentionRecord must not be used to restore normal deleted product data.

 ### ScheduledJob and JobRunLog